sallyblockchain/Coursera-Developing-Data-Products/README.md

 Coursera-Developing-Data-Products
 =================================

-Repo for Coursera.com online course: Developing Data Products
+Programming Assignments of Coursera.com online course: Developing Data Products

+This is a four-week course.
+Dec 1st - Dec 28th, 2014.

+© Xiaodan Zhang 2014 All Rights reserved.